ndom91/react-timezone-select/README.md

   ```
    {
      value: 'America/Juneau'
-     label: '(GMT-8:00) Alaska (AHDT)'
+     label: '(GMT-8:00) Alaska'
    }
   ```
 - `labelStyle` - `'original' | 'altName' | 'abbrev'`
-- `timezone` - Custom Timezone Object
+- `timezone` - Custom Timezone Object - see more below
 - Any other [`react-select`](https://github.com/jedwatson/react-select#props) props

 ## 🕒 Custom Timezones

 Available in `v0.9.11+` - we've shipped a new prop to allow users to fully replace the timezone choices, or simply append custom choices of their own.

-The prop `timezones` takes an object where the key/value format is: `'Official Timezone Name' : 'Your Label for it'`.
+The prop `timezones` takes an object where the key/value format is: `'Official Timezone Name' : 'Your Label for it'`, don't worry we'll prepend the `(GMT ...)` part - just pass the city(s) you want to display.

 For example: